DarwinNE/FidoCadJ/README.md

 -------------------------

 If you feel lost, you can have a look at the manuals.
-There are several translations, language different from English might be a little outdated:
+There are several translations; language different from English might be a little outdated:

 https://sourceforge.net/projects/fidocadj/files/manuals/